-Old English andswaru "a response, a reply to a question," from and- "against" (from PIE root *ant- "front, forehead," with derivatives meaning "in front of, before") + -swaru "affirmation," from swerian "to swear" (see swear), suggesting an original sense of "sworn statement rebutting a charge."
-Meaning "solution of a problem" is from c.
+Middle English answere, from Old English andswaru "a response, a reply to a question," from and- "against" (from PIE root *ant- "front, forehead," with derivatives meaning "in front of, before") + -swaru "affirmation," from swerian "to swear" (see swear).
+The proposed etymology suggests an original sense of "sworn statement rebutting a charge."
+The meaning "solution of a problem" is from c.
 1300.

 It is remarkable that the Latin expression for answer is formed in exactly the same way from a verb spondere, signifying to engage for, to assure.
 [Hensleigh Wedgwood, "A Dictionary of English Etymology," 1859]